Depleted uranium: Storage

 About 95% of the depleted uranium produced until now is stored as uranium hexafluoride, or (D)UF6, in steel cylinders in open air storage yards close to enrichment plants.
 Each cylinder typically holds up to 12.7 tonne of UF6.
 In the U.S. 560000 tonne of depleted UF6 had accumulated by 1993.
 In 2008, 686500 tonne in 57,122 storage cylinders were located near Portsmouth, Ohio; Oak Ridge, Tennessee; and Paducah, Kentucky.

 The storage of (D)UF6 presents environmental, health, and safety risks because of its chemical instability.
 When UF6 is exposed to water vapor in the air, it reacts with the moisture to produce UO2F2 (uranyl fluoride), a solid, and HF (hydrogen fluoride), a gas, both of which are highly soluble and toxic.
 The uranyl fluoride solid acts to plug the leak, limiting further escape of depleted UF6.
 Release of the hydrogen fluoride gas to the atmosphere is also slowed by the plug formation.
-Like any other uranium compound, it is radioactive, and precautions should be taken.
-It is also highly toxic.
-Whether ingested, inhaled, or absorbed through the skin, uranyl fluoride is corrosive and may harm internal organs, potentially resulting in death.
+Like any other uranium compound, uranyl fluoride is radioactive, and precautions should be taken.
+Whether ingested, inhaled, or absorbed through the skin, it is corrosive and may harm internal organs, potentially resulting in death.
 Effects of exposure may be delayed.

 The U.S. government has been converting depleted UF6 to solid uranium oxides for use or disposal.
 Such disposal of the entire DUF6 inventory could cost anywhere from million to million.

-The vulnerability of DUF_{6} storage cylinders to terrorist attack is also a matter of concern.